mteter-upenn/ModbusGateway/README.md

 * [Teensyduino] (version 1.30) - Teensy libraries, version if very important
 * [Visual Micro] (version 1609.10.0) - Visual Studio add on

+### Installation
+It is best to install Visual Studio first (be sure to include the C++ package).
+Then the Arduino IDE and Teensyduino.
+Finally, install Visual Micro.
+Before starting up Visual Studio, there are some files that need to be changed.
+Navigate to `C:\Program Files (x86)\Arduino\teensy\avr\` (or wherever the Arduino IDE is stored) and append `_old` to `boards.txt` and `platform.txt`.
+Next, copy the `boards.txt` and `platform.txt` files from `repo_location\mc_programs\arduino_ide_setup`.
+Do the same for `serialX.c` files in  `C:\Program Files (x86)\Arduino\teensy\avr\cores\teensy3` and find the new files in `repo_location\mc_programs\arduino_ide_setup\Serial_files`.
+These files give drop down options and tell the compiler all the necessary flags that go with those options.
+If these files are not added before Visual Studio is started, then it will need to be resarted for those changes to take place.
+These changes give the ability to quickly change the size of serial buffers.

 [Teensy 3.2]: https://www.pjrc.com/store/teensy32.html
 [Wiz820io]: http://www.wiznet.co.kr/product-item/wiz820io/